covid19-hg/covid19hg/src/pages/faq/index.md

       *COVID-19 Host Genetics Initiative*.
   - question: '## **Who will have access to the individual-level data?**'
     answer: >-
-      Researchers can have access to individual-level data in two ways.Researchers within the initiative(i.e. researchers that are registered to the initiative and that have also deposited data) and researchers outside the initiative.
+      Researchers can have access to individual-level data in two ways.
+      Researchers within the initiative (i.e. researchers that are registered to the initiative and that have also deposited data) and researchers outside the initiative.

       **Researchers outside the initiative**